 Image Source: Flexera

-Another thing that you must decide to go with either fully-managed or semi-managed cloud services.
+Another thing that you must decide to go with is either fully-managed or semi-managed cloud services.
 The fully-managed cloud infrastructure will take away the hassles of planning for scalability, setting firewall rules, storage issues, security setup, and other things related to operating cloud infrastructure.
 It will allow you to focus on your business entirely.

-You also have an option to go with semi-managed service.
+You also have an option to go with a semi-managed service.
 Here, the service provider will look after fundamental configuration issues, hardware failure, network issues, basic firewall setup, and so on.
-Discuss with your service providers to get all the knowledge that you need for successful migration and operation of your cloud infrastructure.
+Discuss with your service providers to get all the knowledge that you need for the successful migration and operation of your cloud infrastructure.

 Over to You